The Mandarin Oriental, Miami

 What's Not to Love: You can use Marriott Rewards points to pay for your stay — but you may not be initially assigned the best room (so protest until you receive one that satisfies).

-There are two Kimpton hotels in Miami; this is the one to choose if you want direct access to the beach.
+There are three Kimpton hotels in Miami; this is the one to choose if you want direct access to the beach.

 Isn't It Romantic: The hotel will deliver cocktails to you on the beach, along with chairs and an umbrella.